-The Wheatland School District serves the City of Wheatland, California and some surrounding areas of unincorporated Yuba County including the Beale Air Force Base.
+The Wheatland School District serves the City of Wheatland, California and some surrounding areas of unincorporated Yuba County.
+The Wheatland School District was established in 1871, when the former Bear River School District was divided into Virginia and Wheatland School Districts.
+The town of Wheatland is valued by its residents for its small-town atmosphere and rural setting.
+Located in Northern California's Central Valley along State Route 65 in Yuba County, Wheatland is approximately one mile north of the Bear River and the tri-county boundary of Sutter, Placer, and Yuba Counties and 40 miles north of Sacramento.
+Beale Air Force Base is located eight miles to the northeast, and many students from the base's military families attend Wheatland School District schools.
 The District serves K-8th grade students and has one elementary school in Wheatland serving grades K-3, one elementary school near the air force base serving grades K-5, one K-5 charter elementary school, and one middle school (which serves grades 4-5 for the City of Wheatland as well).
-Figure 1 provides the location of the District's school sites within the District boundary.
+Figure 1 provides the location of the District's boundary.